-How to boost productivity with the Flowtime technique
+How to Boost Productivity with the Flowtime Technique

 You’re sitting at your desk, looking at all the work you need to do.
 Your work is looking right back at you.
 You glance at the clock: 24 more minutes until the end of your scheduled 25-minute work interval.
 Okay, you got this.